RosheniSR/Predicting-if-a-Person-has-Deabetes-or-not-/README.md

 Data Collection and Understanding

 The dataset used in this project contains features such as glucose levels, insulin, BMI, age, and other health metrics that may influence diabetes risk.
-You can find the dataset at: [Link to dataset if public].

 Data Preprocessing

 Handle missing or incomplete data by either imputing missing values or removing invalid entries.